E-invoicing Rules in EU

-New E-invoicing regulations - Leinonen
+New E-invoicing rules in EU - Leinonen

-What do New E-invoicing Laws Mean for Local and Foreign-owned Businesses in the EU?
+What do New E-invoicing Rules Mean for Local and Foreign-owned Businesses in the EU?
 All countries in the European Union (EU) will soon be required to have a functional e-invoicing system.
 This is according to a new directive by the European Commission.

 This new initiative will affect all local and foreign-owned businesses that send or receive invoices to or from suppliers or clients in the EU.
 With some countries being further ahead than others in the implementation of standardised electronic invoicing systems, it is important to stay up to date on ever-changing deadlines and requirements.